Probing anyonic statistics via Mach-Zehnder interferometry in quantum computers

-{\it Quantum device implementation} - We use the IonQ Aria quantum device~\footnote{The layout of IonQ Aria quantum device is shown in Supplementary Material.} available in the AWS Braket to emulate the Mach-Zehner interferometer.
-Specifically, we first prepare an initial state with a spinon and with/without a vison, and then simulate the Trotterized time evolution according to the Hamiltonian in Eq.~\eqref{eq:hamiltonian} of the quantum quench discussed in the previous section.
-We use the IonQ Aria quantum device~\footnote{The detail of the IonQ Aria quantum device is shown in Supplementary material} available in the AWS Braket to emulate the Mach-Zehner interferometer.
-Specifically, we first prepare an initial state with a spinon and with/without a vison, and then simulate the Trotterized time evolution according to the Hamiltonian in Eq.~\eqref{eq:hamiltonian} of the quantum quench discussed in the previous section.
+We emulate the Mach-Zehner interferometer in the IonQ Aria 1 quantum device available in the AWS Braket (see device details in the Supplementary Material).
+Specifically, we first prepare an initial state with a spinon, with and without a vison, and then simulate the Trotterized time evolution according to the Hamiltonian in Eq.~\eqref{eq:hamiltonian} of the quantum quench discussed in the previous section.

-The starting state of the Aria quantum device $\vert 0 \rangle^{\otimes 8}$ (i.e., all qubits polarised in the positive $z$ direction) satisfies the condition of all plaquette operators $B_p$ having eigenvalue $+1$.
-We can then set all star operators $A_s$ to have eigenvalue $+1$ by applying a Hadamard gate to each odd qubit, namely along the top leg of the ladder in Fig.~\ref{fig:schematics}(a), and following it by a sequence of CNOT gates, see Fig.~\ref{fig:schematics}(c).
-The spinon at star $s=1$ is then initialised by applying an $X$ gate to one of the left boundary qubits, and the vison can be created by applying a $Z$ gate to one of the qubits (on the top or bottom leg) at the desired plaquette.
-The circuit layout to implement the initial state is shown in the green box in Fig.~\ref{fig:schematics}(c).
+The starting state of the Aria quantum device $\vert 0 \rangle^{\otimes 10}$ (i.e., all qubits polarised in the positive $z$ direction) satisfies the condition of all star operators $A_s$ having eigenvalue $+1$.
+We then set all plaquette operators $B_p$ to have eigenvalue $+1$ by applying a Hadamard gate to each odd qubit, namely along the top leg of the ladder in Fig.~\ref{fig:schematics}(b), and following it by a sequence of CNOT gates, see Fig.~\ref{fig:schematics}(d).
+We manually pin the boundary qubits such that qubit-$1$ is in the down state and qubit-$2,9,10$ are all in the up state (implemented in practice by reducing the star operators $A_{s=1,4}$ to be two-qubit instead of four-qubit terms, appearing with opposite sign in the Hamiltonian).
+This boundary configuration initializes a spinon on the first star and constrains the total number of spinons to be odd.
+The vison can be created by applying a $Z$ gate to one of the qubits (on the top or bottom leg) at the desired plaquette.
+The partial circuit layout to implement the initial state is shown in the green box in Fig.~\ref{fig:schematics}(d).

-In order to simulate the time evolution of a given initial state according to the Hamiltonian Eq.~\eqref{eq:hamiltonian} in the digital quantum device, we use Trotterization:
+To simulate the time evolution of a given initial state according to the Hamiltonian Eq.~\eqref{eq:hamiltonian} in the digital quantum device, we use Trotterization: